Body Mapping Exercises for Sensory Motor Reorganization - Don’t Feed the Nocebo

 Change is difficult but worth it.
 The opioid crisis, the cost of chronic low back pain, and our patient’s individual stories demand that we change.

-Now is the time to start thinking about exercises from the top-down in rehab.
-The quick and sustainable changes in your patient’s pain and function will create a faithful following of patients, their friends, and their family.
+Now is the time to start thinking about exercises from the top down in rehab.
+The quick and sustainable changes in your patient’s pain and function will create a faithful following of patients, their friends, and their families.

 For more information, you can download our complimentary Guide to Choosing Remapping Exercises!